Coma Information From the Head Injury Lawyers at De Caro & Kaplen LLP

 Coma is a state of unconsciousness where the individual’s eyes remain closed and they cannot be aroused even with the use of stimuli.
 The eyes of the individual remain continuously closed despite the application of noxious stimuli and there are no sleep/wake cycles on EEG examination.
 A coma typically resolves in one to two weeks following a severe traumatic brain injury.

 In this condition, an individual’s awareness of themselves and their environment is presumed to be absent and there is an inability to interact with others.
-The vegetative state frequently follows a person being in a coma.
+The vegetative state frequently follows a coma.
 The diagnosis is made when there is no evidence of sustained or reproducible, purposeful behavioral responses to visual, auditory, tactile or noxious stimuli and no evidence of language comprehension or expression.
 Unlike a person in a coma, a person in a vegetative state does open their eyes and may have a sleep/wake cycle.

 The chances of recovery dramatically diminish if a person remains in this state for at least three months following a non traumatic brain injury and a least twelve months after a traumatic brain injury.